balena-os/leviathan/documentation/quickstart-autokit.md

 ## Let's run some "real" tests

 We will start with a test run of the [balenaOS unmanaged testing suite](https://github.com/balena-os/meta-balena/tree/master/tests/suites).
-To get the tests, clone the meta-balena repository.
-The OS tests are located in the `tests/` directory.
+To get the tests, clone the [meta-balena](https://github.com/balena-os/meta-balena/) repository.
+The OS tests are located in the `tests/suites/` directory.

-- Either copy the `OS test suite` directory from meta-balena to the `workspace` directory
+- Either copy the `OS` test suite directory from meta-balena to the `suites` directory
-- or point the `suite` property to the path of the OS test suite in the meta-balena directory.
+- or point the `suite` property in your config.js file to the relative path of the OS test suite like mentioned below.

 ```js
 module.exports = {